google/bms-toolkit/docs/user-guide.md

 ## Prerequisite configuration

+After a newly reimaged BMX host is delivered, there are a few system configuration details that are needed to be done prior to running the `install-oracle.sh` utility.
+Please refer to the [docs section](host-provisioning-guide.md) for usage details.

-Before you run the tool you need to create JSON formatted configuration files for the data mount devices and the ASM disk group.
+Before you run the `install-oracle.sh` tool you need to create JSON formatted configuration files for the data mount devices and the ASM disk group.

 ### Data mount configuration file